 How we use our competition law powers.

-We have powers to enforce EU and UK competition law regarding the provision of financial services.
+We have powers to enforce EU and UK competition law regarding the provision of financial services in the UK and the provision of claims management services in Great Britain.

 Competition law forbids: